 If visiting your website is a frustrating experience, prospects aren’t likely to stay long and are even less likely to return.

-If you create a website structure that mirrors your sales funnel, every step of the customer journey will lead effortlessly to the next.
-Whether it’s transitioning from reading a blog article to signing up for deals or moving from a FAQ page to make a purchase, a logical site structure greases the wheels of conversion on your website.
+Plus, if you create a website structure that mirrors your sales funnel, every step of the customer journey will lead effortlessly to the next.
+Whether it’s transitioning from reading a blog post to signing up for deals or moving from a FAQ page to make a purchase, a logical site structure greases the wheels of conversion on your website.

 Website Architecture SEO